 play your way through the day

-We create monthly calendar based on themes and events and multicultural holidays during that particular month.
-We also feel like it’s important to follow the children’s lead and will expand on topics they show interest in.
-We provide lots of hands on activities and field trips and have community visitors come in when we can.
+We create monthly calendar based on themes, events and multicultural holidays for that particular month.
+We also feel it’s important to follow the children’s lead and expand on topics they show interest in.
+We provide hands on activities, classes, field trips and have community visitors come in when we can.

 3-5 Daily Room Schedule